mushfiqur47/flash/docs/Libraries-and-Services.md

   **Request Header Information**

   - `scheme` : Request scheme http or https.
-  - `method` : Which request method was used to access the page; e.g. 'GET', 'HEAD', 'POST', 'PUT'.
+  - `method` : Which request method was used to access the page; e.g. 'GET', 'HEAD', 'POST', 'PUT', 'DELETE'
+  - `time` : The timestamp of the start of the request.
+  - `time_float` : The timestamp of the start of the request, with microsecond precision.
   - `protocol` : Name and revision of the information protocol via which the page was requested e.g. 'HTTP/1.0'.
   - `accept` : Acceptable content types for the response.
   - `language` : Acceptable languages for the response.
 Example: 'en'.